Parents speak out after 15-year-old arrested for bringing weapon to St. Tammany Parish School

 “I do like that they said that if there was any other threats, they’re going to treat them the same way.
 Even if there’s no weapon, they’re going to treat them as if there was,” she said.

-Jason Olivier, whose teenager is a junior at the Fountainebleau, says he’s heard pressure has been mounting on students.
+Jason Olivier, whose teenager is a junior at the Fontainebleau, says he’s heard pressure has been mounting on students.

 “I knew that tensions are high with the kids, tensions are high with everybody.
 They had actually a few fights this week at school,” said Olivier.